Tuesday, January 13, 2009

 Instructions

-Preheat oven to 375 degrees F. Prepare a 12-cup muffin pan with non-stick cooking spray or use liners; set aside.
-In a large bowl, whisk together the flour, oatmeal, baking powder, salt, and spices until well mixed.
+Preheat oven to 375 degrees F. Butter a 12-cup muffin pan or spray with non-stick cooking spray; set aside.
+In a large bowl, whisk together the flour, oatmeal, baking soda and baking powder, salt, and spices until well mixed.
 Set aside.

-In a separate bowl, blend together the milk, egg, brown sugar and butter.
-Fold in the apples; add mixture to the dry mix and stir gently to combine.
-Fold in the raisins.
-Spoon batter evenly between the muffin cups and bake at 375 degrees F for 20 to 25 minutes or until lightly browned and toothpick inserted into the center of comes out clean.
+In a separate bowl, cream the butter, add the brown sugar and blend together.
+Beat in the egg first and then the milk.
+Add the apples and raisins, if using, to the dry mix and mix in.
+Add the wet ingredients to the dry and stir gently to combine.
+Spoon batter evenly between the muffin cups and bake at 375 degrees F for 20 to 25 minutes or until lightly browned and a toothpick inserted into the center of comes out clean.

-Cool in pan for 5 minutes and transfer to a wire rack to finish cooling.
+Cool in pan for 5 minutes and transfer muffins to a wire rack to finish cooling.

 Source: http://deepsouthdish.com